andraugust/andraugust.github.io/notebook/airbus.md

 <h2><center>Kaggle Ship Detection Challenge</center></h2>
 <center><img src="../airbus/banner.png"></center>
 <br />
 Kaggle's Ship Detection Challenge provides satellite images of the ocean with ground-truth masks indicating ships in each image.
 The objective is to make a model that accurately segments ships in a set of testing images.
-This post follows my development of such a segmentation model.
+This post follows my development of this segmentation model.

 ## Data Exploration
 Getting the data: